harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_create_cleaner_profile.md

 ---

 ## Tasks
-1. Research and develop database for cleaners — 3 days
+1. Develop UI for sign up page.
+1 day.
-2. Develop cleaner user profile — 2 days
+2. Develop backend to add new cleaner to the database.
+2 day.
+3. Develop UI for profile.

 ---